Mother’s Day: what motherhood has done to me Superpowers.

 Super feelings

 I’d felt love before motherhood, of course.
-But the love of a mother is something so overwhelming that all I had felt before seemed now feeble comparing.
-Sorry, loved ones.
+But the love of a mother is something so overwhelming that all I had felt before seemed now feeble compared.
+Sorry, my loved ones.

 License to be rude (and kill, if needed)